10 Social Media Myths That Are Hurting Your Business

 Myth #6 – Your images have to be perfect

-Many small business owners think that in order to be successful on social media, they must post perfectly-crafted images like the ones they see influencers and large brands posting.
+Many small business owners think that to be successful on social media, they must post perfectly crafted images like the ones they see influencers and large brands posting.

 But comparing yourself to others is a huge mistake because it can be toxic and kill your business before it even gets off the ground.